solid-contrib/Explaining-the-Vision-Panel/articles.md

 * "Solid es **una especie de cajón personal en Internet**, piensen en una **caja de seguridad**, en la que podríamos guardar toda clase de datos personales."

 2019-07-22 [Medium: How to Ensure Your Privacy in a Data-Driven Future](https://medium.com/@markvanrijmenam/how-to-ensure-your-privacy-in-a-data-driven-future-9feab000c61d)
+* "His technology is **called Solid POD (personal online data store)**, which is **developed by his company Inrupt**.
+Solid PODs will allow every internet user to **store their data**, be it video, articles, wearable tracking data or comments, and **share that with anyone or any website** that has connected to the **Solid ecosystem**.
+Using the Solid POD, the user will remain in **full control over their data** and **who has access to it and who not.**"
+* "Especially, if they use solutions such as Solid POD, where they can **easily take their data to a new service.** "

 2019-07-21 [NBC News: These technologists think the internet is broken.
 So they're building another one.](https://www.nbcnews.com/tech/tech-news/these-technologists-think-internet-broken-so-they-re-building-another-n1030136)
+* metions Tim Berners-Lee
+* mentions Facebook/ Google/ Microsoft/ big tech
+* "In 2018, Berners-Lee announced Solid, a decentralized platform that is meant to **give users more power over how their data is collected and used**.
+* "“Solid changes the current model where users have to hand over personal data to digital giants in exchange for perceived value,” Berners-Lee wrote in a Medium post last year.
+“As we’ve all discovered, this hasn’t been in our best interests.”"

 2019-07-18 [BAI: Getting real with digital innovation](https://www.bai.org/banking-strategies/article-detail/getting-real-with-digital-innovation)